Track your progress

 Click the "Save" button.

-In addition to directly entering the progress rate, various progress rate management methods are available.
+In addition to directly entering the progress rate, various methods for managing the progress rate are available.

 - You can specify the progress rate management method for each item,

-You can flexibly manage progress according to the scale, difficulty, and organization of the work. - For specific methods of determining progress rate, please refer to the following link: "Set field value automatically"
+This allows for flexible progress management according to the scale, difficulty, and organizational structure of the work. - For specific methods on determining the progress rate, please refer to the following link: "Automatically setting field values"

 Details will be explained below.